cesarParra/apexdocs/README.md

 ### Config Intellisense

-Using the `defineMarkdownConfig` helper will provide Typescript-powered intellisense for the configuration file options.
+Using the `defineMarkdownConfig` (or the `defineOpenApiConfig` for OpenApi documentation) helper will provide Typescript-powered intellisense for the configuration file options.
 This should work with both Javascript and Typescript files.

 ```typescript